Bash for Loop in Linux

 done

-One of the best uses for loop have in Bash is when you are working on files.
+One of the best uses for a for loop in Bash is working with files:

 for file in ~/*.md